Broken Damper? Downdraft Problems? High Utilities? We’ve Got The Best Damper Solutions For Every Homeowner In Tulsa & Beyond

 And the best part is, chimney cap dampers are affordable!
 These typically pay for themselves in energy savings in just a couple of years, so if you’ve been looking for ways to save money and protect your chimney, this is it.

 To learn more or schedule an appointment to have your damper repaired or replaced, simply call C&C Chimney at 918-396-8296.
 We’re Tulsa’s top choice for considerate, professional, and punctual service at reasonable prices.
-Call today or request an appointment online — we’re happy to help!
+Call today — we’re happy to help!